joelvandiver/joelvandiver.com/site/docs/about.md

 permalink: /about/
 ---

-Hi, I'm Joel.
 I started coding in 2008 with JavaScript as a high school Math teacher.
-I had been building a website (back in the Internet dark ages) for my students to learn from.
+I had been building a website for my students to learn from.
 By this point, I had already flipped my classroom where students would learn from my online videos (see [my original youtube account](https://www.youtube.com/user/joelvandiver)) and then they completed "homework" in the classroom with me to help as their "tutor".

 The deeper I went with coding, the more successful I became at teaching.
 I had gotten to the point where I started learning C++!
 I figured, "Eh, anyone who's serious about coding has to learn C++."